Do Sugar Gliders Get Along With Cats

 Before diving into their compatibility with cats, it’s important to understand the natural behaviors and instincts of sugar gliders.
 Sugar gliders are small, nocturnal marsupials native to Australia, New Guinea, and Indonesia.
 They are highly social creatures that typically live in communities in the wild.
 In captivity, they bond strongly with their human owners and require ample social interaction and mental stimulation to thrive.

-See also How Long Do Sugar Gliders Live As Pets
+See also Do Sugar Gliders Die Of Loneliness

 Do Sugar Gliders Get Along With Cats